 Our planning application and all the associated paperwork can be seen on the Mid Suffolk District Council web site by going here, entering “wakelyns” into the search box and then selecting the first entry.
-Lots of documents, including surveys and plans, were involved along with a general description here.
+Lots of documents, including surveys and plans, were involved along.

 We are extremely grateful for the interest which such a wide range of people have shown in our ideas and plans for Wakelyns.
 Over 100 people commented on the application to the Council.